danilop/AWS_Lambda_in_Action/README.md

 -------------------------------

-This source code distribution is a companion to the *AWS Lambda in Action - Event-Driven Serverless Application* book available from Manning Publications.
+This source code distribution is a companion to the *AWS Lambda in Action: Event-Driven Serverless Application* book available from Manning Publications.
 To purchase an electronic or printed copy of the book, visit https://www.manning.com/books/aws-lambda-in-action